Learn how to enable connection pooling in Neon

 transaction mode.
 For limitations associated with

 transaction mode, see Connection pooling notes and limitations.
 For more information about

 Enabling connection pooling in Neon requires adding a

--pooler suffix use a pooled connection.
+-pooler suffix in the connection string use a pooled connection.

 Connection pooling notes and limitations

-Neon uses PgBouncer in transaction mode, which does not support PostgreSQL features such as prepared statements or LISTEN/NOTIFY.
+Neon uses PgBouncer in transaction mode, which does not support Postgres features such as prepared statements or LISTEN/NOTIFY.
 For a complete list of limitations, refer to the "SQL feature map for pooling modes" section in the pgbouncer.org Features documentation.